deutschj/sysperfeval/README.md

 ## PG16 with direct IO enabled

-IOps observed when using direct IO in PG16 are higher, as the AIO in PG17 clusters multiple pread64() syscalls into one preadv() syscall.
-Also they're higher mostly because I enabled direct IO, which minimizes caching effects.
+IOps observed when using direct IO in PG16 are higher, as the AIO in PG17 clusters multiple pread64() syscalls into one preadv() syscall, and I counted syscalls here.
+But besides that, they're higher mostly because I enabled direct IO, which minimizes caching effects => less reading data from caches (RAM) and more reading data from the disk.
 Script output:

 ```console